 The programme is part funded by Health Education England, and delivered by the HIN’s Graduates into Health team, who provide a recruitment service for NHS managers, and place graduates into business function NHS roles.

 Challenges/ problems identified

 NHS organisations struggle with entry-level recruitment and diversity, and HIN found it common for NHS trusts to have vacancies in Bands 3 – 7 throughout their business function teams across the whole of their financial year – and this pattern remains whether the trust is based in central London, outer London or the south east regions.
 This results in hundreds of vacancies being left unfilled across trusts, decreased team productivity, and an over-reliance on costly contractors.

 The NHS tends to recruit through NHS jobs, which fails to produce the skills managers need, and increases the reliance on agencies and contractors.
 Many organisations struggle to get the right level of skills, while university careers services can be ill-informed about job opportunities in the NHS beyond clinical roles.

-While the NHS Management Trainee Scheme is highly-regarded, it provides only hundreds of places for the thousands of students who apply nationally.
-This leaves talented graduates coming through the HEI system that want to work in the NHS without access to business function roles such as accounting, marketing, and project management.
+While the NHS Graduate Management Trainee Scheme is highly-regarded, it provides only hundreds of places for the thousands of students who apply nationally.
+This leaves up to 20,000 talented graduates coming through the HEI system that want to work in the NHS without access to business function roles such as accounting, marketing, and project management.
 The GiH team have teamed up with GMTS and now send all the band 3-7 vacancies on their books to these new recruits, enabling them to start their journey into the NHS.